Teeth (2007 film): Plot

 Hysterical, Dawn goes to Ryan seeking help.
 Ryan gives her a sedative and stimulates her with a vibrator.
 Though initially afraid she will hurt him, she finds that when she is relaxed and consenting, her "teeth" do not engage.
 The following morning, they have sex again, but during intercourse, Ryan's friend calls.
 Ryan smugly boasts that he had made a bet with the friend that he could goad Dawn into sex.
 In her anger, her vagina bites off his penis and she leaves as he screams in agony.

 Dawn's stepfather Bill attempts to throw Brad out of the house, but Brad sets his pet Rottweiler on Bill, confessing his love for Dawn.
 Dawn meets Bill and Melanie at the hospital after her mother has died.
 Seeing her stepfather injured and hearing from Melanie how Brad told her to ignore her mother's cries for help, Dawn becomes emboldened by her power and goes home to seek revenge.
 She applies make-up and goes to Brad's room to seduce him.
-In the midst of the act, Brad recalls that when they were children, Dawn bit his finger, but it was not her mouth that bit him.
+In the midst of the act, Brad recalls the incident from their childhood, but finally realizes that it was not her mouth that bit him.
 As he realizes this, Dawn's vagina bites off his penis.
 She drops it on the ground and although Brad calls his dog to attack her, the animal instead eats the penis, spitting out the pierced glans.
 Dawn leaves despite his pleas for her to stay.

 Dawn cycles away from home, but her bicycle tire sustains a puncture, prompting her to hitchhike.
 She accepts a lift from an old man but falls asleep and wakes up after nightfall outside a convenience store.
 When she tries to exit his car, he repeatedly locks the doors while licking his lips.
 Dawn hesitates, then turns to the old man with a mischievous smile.